On Some Three-Color Ramsey Numbers for Paths: Ramsey Number

 \begin{proof} We need to show that every $3$-edge coloring of $K_{14}$ contains a monochromatic $P_8$.
 Let us suppose that there is a $(P_8, P_8, P_8; 14)$-coloring $G$ with colors red, blue and green, forming graphs $G^1$, $G^2$ and $G^3$, respectively.
 Since $K_{14}$ has 91 edges, we may assume without loss of generality that there are at least 31 red edges, i.e. $e(G^{1}) \ge 31$.

 Since by (3) we have $w(14,5)=31$, it follows by Theorem 5 that $G^{1}$ contains a cycle $C_k$ for some $k \geq 5$.
-One can easily verify that the critical graphs in this case (see \cite{CaV}) have $P_8$, and thus $k \geq 6$.
+One can routinely verify that the critical graphs in this case (described in \cite{CaV} and Appendix B) have $P_8$, and thus $k \geq 6$.
 If $k \geq 8$, then we immediately obtain a $P_8$, a contradiction.
-If $k=7$, then to avoid a $P_8$ in $G^{1}$ we have a bipartite graph $G'$ with two partite sets of order $7$.
-In order to avoid monochromatic $P_8$ in $G^{2}$ and $G^{3}$, the graph $G'$ contains at most $48$ blue and green edges (use row 3 in Table III in \cite{GRS}).
+If $k=7$, then to avoid a $P_8$ in $G^1$ we have a bipartite graph $G'$ with two partite sets of order $7$.
+In order to avoid monochromatic $P_8$ in $G^2$ and $G^3$, by using row 3 in Table III, we see that the graph $G'$ can contain at most $48$ blue and green edges.
 At least one remaining edge of $G'$ is red and together with the $C_7$ we have a red $P_8$, a contradiction.
-Hence, in the rest of the proof we will assume that $G$ has a red $C_6$ with vertices $C=\{c_1, c_2, ..., c_6\}$, and the remaining vertices are $P=\{p_1, p_2, ..., p_8\}$.
+Hence, in the rest of the proof we will assume that $G$ has a red $C_6$ with vertices $C=\{c_1, c_2, ..., c_6\}$, the remaining vertices are $P=\{p_1, p_2, ..., p_8\}$, and $G$ has no red $C_k$ for any $k \ge 7$.

-By Lemma \ref{lem02} we have $m \ge 3$ vertices $M=\{p_1,\dots,p_m\} \subset P$ not on the red $C_6$ joined to it by some red edges.
-Note that any red edge $\{p_i,p_j\}$ prevents $p_i$ and $p_j$ to be connected by any red edge to $C$, hence $P$ induces at most ${8-m \choose 2}$ red edges.
+By Lemma \ref{lem02} we have $m \ge 3$ vertices $M=\{p_1,\dots,p_m\} \subset P$ not on the red $C_6$, joined to it by some red edges.
+Assuming that there is no red $P_8$, one can easily see that there can be no red edges $\{p_i,p_j\}$ with $p_i\in M$ and $p_j\in P$.
+Hence $P$ induces at most ${8-m \choose 2}$ red edges.
 To avoid red $C_7$, the vertices in $M$ can be joined by at most 3 red edges each to $C$ (to vertices nonadjacent on the cycle $C_6$).
 We will be counting red edges in $C$, between $C$ and $P$, and in $P$, similarly as in (4) and (5).

 First, consider the case when all the vertices in $M$ are connected to $C$ by at most 2 red edges each.
 If at least one them is connected to 2 vertices in $C$, then at least one of the edges induced by $C$ is not red, or there are less than $2m$ edges between $C$ and $P$.
 Hence, for all possible $3 \le m \le 8$, we have